-Some studies shows that imports are even more important than exports in stimulating productivity growth.
-Thangavelu and Rajaguru (2004) conclude that exports have insignificant effects on productivity growth in Hong Kong, Indonesia, Japan, Taiwan and Thailand while the import-led growth hypothesis is supported in India, Indonesia, Malaysia, Philippines, Singapore and Taiwan.
-Their findings also indicate that in the long run imports outperform exports regarding the contributions to growth.
-Lawrence and Weinstein (2001) prove that imports are an important source of productivity growth in Japan, because imports encourage innovation in the country by pressing domestic producers to compete and learn from foreign rivals.
+Some studies indicate that imports are even more important than exports in stimulating productivity growth.
+Thangavelu and Rajaguru (2004) conclude that exports have insignificant effects on productivity growth in Hong Kong, Indonesia, Japan, Taiwan and Thailand, while the import-led growth hypothesis is supported in India, Indonesia, Malaysia, Philippines, Singapore and Taiwan.
+Their findings also indicate that in the long-run imports outperform exports in terms of contributions to growth.
+Lawrence and Weinstein (2001) prove that imports are an important source of productivity growth in Japan, as they encourage innovation in the country by pushing domestic producers to compete and learn from foreign rivals.

-2.3 Growth-By-(Trade) Destination: Theoretical and Empirical Review
+2.3 Growth-by-(trade) destination: Theoretical and empirical review

 Growth-by-(trade) destination theories mainly concentrate on the consequences of South-South versus North-South trade integration.
-The underlying mechanism is that economic growth is strongly driven by technological diffusion through trade integration (Camerona et al. 2005; Santacreu 2015), thus the development level of trade partner affects the technology absorptive capacity, productivity, and finally growth of the domestic economy.
-One strand of the literature shows that the developing countries would benefit more from the North-South tie than China-South relations, because the large gap of technological development between North and South might result in higher technology spillovers.
-Moreover, higher entry barriers among the Southern countries and their weak institutions might hinder economic exchanges among them, resulting in more difficulties and higher costs for the bilateral trade (for a review, see Dahi and Demir 2017).
+The underlying mechanism is that economic growth is strongly driven by technological diffusion through trade integration (Camerona et al. 2005; Santacreu 2015), thus the development level of trade partner affects technology absorption capacity, productivity, and finally growth of the domestic economy.